DavitTec/osici/README.md

 # osici
-Some creativity an tools for the OSICI members and public
+Some creativity and tools for the OSICI members and public
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 OSICI Foundation was created and founded by David Mullins